-Students apply the principles of biological practice and research in an internship setting working with businesses, academic institutions, or non-profit organizations.
-Students will spend at least 120 hours at their placement site.
+non-profit organizations.
 Learning objectives relevant to each situation will be developed and assessed.
-Weekly reflections, a final paper, and a formal presentation are required.
+Three credits are sufficient to satisfy the senior research component of the Bachelor of Science degree.
 Prerequisite: junior or senior standing in the biology program; permission of the instructor.

-380 A senior-level research course that focuses on problem solving and critical thinking in the biological sciences.
+A senior-level research course that focuses on problem solving and critical thinking in the biological sciences.
 The project will be chosen and conducted interactively with a staff mentor(s).
 Research should begin in the context of earlier courses and library literature and extend to the lab and field on or off campus.
 Project results will be presented in a peer seminar.
 Prerequisite: Biology 358.
-[Cross-listed: Chemistry 380; Environmental Studies 380]
+[Cross-listed: Chemistry 380; Environmental Studies 380, Physics 380]